 The output from this opamp is fed to the next sage which is the charge pump stage responsible for tracking/holding/boosting the info in the form of a steady DC.

 This function relies particularly on the value of C a pin#2 of the IC.

 The above info is yet again amplified and compared by the subsequent opamp and common collector transistor stage.

 The output is terminated at pin#4 of the IC via the emitter of the internal common collector transistor.

 As per the formula, the speed limit alarm can be set and calculated by using the formula:

 Once the set limit is reached, the IC detects it and produces a high logic at pin#4 which is equal to the supply voltage of the circuit.

 This high logic may be used for sounding an alarm, deactivating the engine or for triggering other similar preventive measures.

-A typical implementation of the above vehicle speed limit alarm circuit can be witnessed in the following diagram.
+A typical implementation of the above circuit can be witnessed in the following diagram.

-Here the load or the speed limit warning alarm is connected at the transistor collector pin#5 output instead of pin#4 as narrated in the above section.
+Here the load or the speed alarm unit is connected at the transistor collector pin#5 output instead of pin#4 as narrated in the above section.